cangosta/RetryLogic/README.md

 ## Retry Policy

 The retry logic is controlled by a policy that indicates when a retry should take place and how long to wait before retrying the operation.
-Two policies are supplied:
+Four policies are supplied:

 * `LinearRetry` retries a specific number of times (3 by default) and waits a specified amount each time (10 seconds by default).
 * `ExponentialRetry` retries a specific number of times (3 by default) and waits an increasing multiple of time (5 seconds by default) after an initial wait on the first retry (10 seconds by default).
+* `AzureLinearRetry` the same as `LinearRetry` aborting immediately if the fault is not transient
+* `AzureExponentialRetry` the same as `ExponentialRetry` aborting immediately if the fault is not transient

 By default the `LinearRetry` policy is used.
 The policy that you use and it's settings can be changed by passing it in to any of the extension methods: